 TA: Are you planning on doing anything else with the car?

 TC: We flew the car out here for the Car Week and we’ve also been invited to the Pebble Beach Concours.

-Directly above is a short Periscope of the 2015 Concours on the Avenue.
+Below is a short Periscope of the 2015 Concours on the Avenue.
 Periscope is a social media platform where you can shoot live video content to anyone in the world.
 Viewers can “like” and “comment” while filming and the raw footage can be saved to your camera roll.
 Only disadvantage is the app requires you to shoot vertical.